eldipa/hanoifs/hanoi.md

-# Hanoi Towers
+# Tower of Hanoi

-The `hanoi` lib implements the classic Hanoi Towers game/puzzle/challenge.
+The `hanoi` lib implements the classic Tower of Hanoi game/puzzle/challenge.

 But before explaining it, let's load some helper functions